Dimers on Riemann surfaces I: Temperleyan forests: Introduction

+This paper is the first part of a series of two papers in which we show universality and conformal invariance of the Temperleyan dimer model on Riemann surfaces.

+Given a finite graph $G$ (with an even number of vertices) and nonnegative weights $w = (w_e)_{e \in E}$ on the edges, a dimer configuration is a perfect matching of the vertices along the edges of $G$.
+The dimer model is the random perfect matching obtained by sampling a dimer configuration $\bf m$ on $G$ with probability proportional to the product of the weights of the edges in the matching $\bf m$:

-As suggested by Thurston, a particularly convenient way to encode the dimer model on a planar bipartite graph is through a notion of height function.
-While we will define it precisely in \cref{sec:ht}, for now it suffices to know that it is a real valued function defined on the faces of the graph, which is uniquely determined by the dimer configuration.
-In the planar case, this turns the dimer model into a discrete random surface.
+where $Z$ is the partition function.
+If all the weights are equal to 1, $\P$ is simply a uniformly picked perfect matching.
+Following Thurston, a particularly convenient way to encode the dimer model on a \emph{planar} bipartite graph is through a notion of height function.
+Informally, it is a real valued function defined on the faces of the graph, which is uniquely determined by the dimer configuration.
+This turns the dimer model into a model of discrete random surfaces.
 A central question in the study of the dimer model is to describe the fluctuations around the mean of the height function.

-It turns out that the height function of the dimer model is very sensitive to boundary conditions (see \cite{KenyonOkounkovSheffield}).
-In the so-called \textbf{liquid phase}, the model is believed to fluctuate around its mean like a (variant of) the \textbf{Gaussian free field} (See \cite{GFFShe},\cite{NBnotes} for an introduction to Gaussian free field and \cite{KenyonGFF,dubedat_torsion,marianna,BLR16} for examples of models where this is already shown.)
+It turns out that the height function of the dimer model is extremely sensitive to boundary conditions (see for example the quote of Kasteleyn at the beginning of \cite{CohnKenyonPropp}).
+In the so-called \textbf{liquid phase}, the Kenyon--Okounkov conjecture predicts that the fluctuations of the height function around its mean are asymptotically given by a \textbf{Gaussian free field} in a certain nontrivial \emph{conformal gauge} (see \cite{KenyonOkounkov2} section 2.3 for details).
+Despite remarkable progress on this conjecture over the last decade, this remains an outstanding problem in all but a handful of cases: see \cite{BLR16,dubedat_torsion,KenyonGFF,petrov,marianna} for examples of models where this is already shown, and see \cite{BerestyckiPowell,GFFShe} for an introduction to the Gaussian free field.
+We emphasise that, given the extreme sensitivity of the model to its boundary conditions, the occurrence of a universal limit such as the Gaussian free field is to some extent very surprising.

-The goal of this paper is to analyse the behaviour of fluctuations of the height function for graphs embedded on Riemann surfaces with finitely many handles and holes.
-In this setting, the height function is no longer a function, but is a closed one-form: this means that the gradient is locally well defined, but it is possible to accumulate a nontrivial amount of height as one makes a noncontractible loop across the surface.
-In fact, using a version of the Hodge decomposition theorem (see \cref{sec:ht}) this one-form can be decomposed into two components: \begin{itemize} \item a true function (sometimes called the \textbf{scalar component}); and